 Halloween candy is a baker's delight!
-These miniature sweets are the perfect ingredients for baking unique cookies, cakes, pies and other delicious goods.
+Use your leftovers to make cookies, cakes, pies and other delicious goods.
+Here are some things to try:

 - Use M & M's, Reese's Pieces or chopped up chocolate bars in place of the chocolate chips in your favorite cookie recipe.